Fight Notes: UFC 231

 Light Heavyweight Fight

 Thiago Santos def.
-Jimi Manuwa by Knock Out (punch) @ 0:41 of Round 2
+Jimi Manuwa by KO (punch) @ 0:41 of Round 2

 My god, what a fight this was!
 Manuwa and Santos came out swinging, both managing to hurt the other significantly in the first round.
 Somehow, both managed to retain a grip on consciousness, but that pace was not something both could sustain.
 The second round saw Santos blast Manuwa with some hard shots, back him against the cage and starch him with an uppercut and a right-cross.
 For as long as it lasted, this was an amazing fight — one of the best rounds of the year perhaps.